Yescarta

 Before you are given Yescarta your doctor will:

-• Check your lungs, heart and blood pressure.
+• Check your lungs, heart, kidney and blood pressure.

-• Look for signs of infection; any infection will be treated before you are given Yescarta.
+• Look for signs of infection or inflammation; and decide whether you need to be treated before you are given Yescarta.

 • Check if your cancer is getting worse.